apache/airflow/docs/apache-airflow/core-concepts/params.rst

     If the field is required the default value must be valid according to the schema as well.
 If the DAG is defined with ``schedule=None`` the parameter value validation is made at time of trigger.

-For examples, please take a look at the two example DAGs provided: :ref:`Params trigger example DAG <params-trigger-ui>` and :ref:`Params UI example DAG <params-ui-tutorial>`.
+For examples, please take a look at the two example Dags provided: :ref:`Params trigger example DAG <params-trigger-ui>` and :ref:`Params UI example DAG <params-ui-tutorial>`.

 .. _params-trigger-ui:
 .. exampleinclude:: /../../airflow/example_dags/example_params_trigger_ui.py